-j.
-A "share of the NADA" is the NADA (including the applicable post-judgment interest) divided by the number of Claimants eligible to receive a share of the NADA, and who made their claim by the Claims Filing Deadline (pursuant to 7.1(b) and

-3.12(b)).
-To be eligible to a share of the NADA, the Claimant's Database file must show that a Claimant had at least one placement in administrative segregation for more than fifteen (15) consecutive days on or after March 3, 2011.
+- j.
+A "share of the NADA" is the NADA (including the applicable post-judgment interest) divided by the number of Claimants eligible to receive a share of the NADA, and who made their claim by the Claims Filing Deadline (pursuant to 7.1(b) and 3.12(b)).
+To be eligible to a share of the NADA, the Claimant's Database file must show that a Claimant had at least one placement in administrative segregation for more than fifteen (15) consecutive days on or after March 3, 2011. - 1.4.

-- 1.4.
 For this Protocol, "Class Member" and "Class" are defined as set out by the Courts in Brazeau, Reddock, and Gallone respectively: - a.
-Brazeau:1 - All offenders in federal custody, who were placed in administrative segregation in a federal institution situated outside Québec after February 24, 2013, or who were placed in administrative segregation in a federal institution anywhere in Canada before February 24, 2013, who were diagnosed by a medical doctor with an Axis I Disorder (excluding substance use disorders), or Borderline Personality Disorder, who suffered from their disorder, in a manner described in Appendix A, and reported such during their incarceration, where the diagnosis by a medical doctor occurred either before or during incarceration in a federal institution and the offenders were incarcerated between November 1, 1992 and the present, and were alive as of July 20, 2013. - ii.
-Appendix A: Significant impairment in judgment (including inability to make decisions; confusion; disorientation); Significant impairment in thinking (including constant preoccupation with thoughts, paranoia; delusions that make the offender a danger to self or others); Significant impairment in mood (including constant depressed mood plus helplessness and hopelessness; agitation; manic mood that interferes with ability to effectively interact with other offenders, staffs or follow correctional plan); Significant impairment in communications that interferes with ability to effectively interact with other offenders, staff or follow correctional plan; Significant impairment due to anxiety (panic attacks; overwhelming anxiety) that interferes with ability to effectively interact with other offenders, staff or follows; severe obsessional rituals that interferes with ability to effectively interact with other offenders, staff or follows; severe obsessional rituals that interferes with ability to effectively interact with other offenders, staff or follows; severe obsessional rituals that interferes with ability to effectively interact with other offenders, staff or follows; severe obsessional rituals that interferes with ability to effectively interact with other offenders, staff or follows; severe obsessional rituals that interferes with ability to effectively interact with other offenders, staff or follows; severe obsessional rituals that interferes with ability to effectively interact with other offenders, staff or follows; severe obsessional rituals that interferes with ability to effectively interact with other offenders, staff or follows; severe obsessional rituals that interferes with ability to effectively interact with other offenders, staff or follows; severe obsessional rituals that interferes with ability to effectively interact with other offenders, staff or follows; severe obsessional rituals that interferes with ability to effectively interact with other offenders, staff or follows; severe obsessio correctional plan; Chronic and severe suicidal ideation resulting in increased risk for suicide attempts; Chronic and severe self-injury; or A GAF score of 50 or less.
+Brazeau:1 - i.
+All offenders in federal custody, who were placed in administrative segregation in a federal institution situated outside Québec after February 24, 2013, or who were placed in administrative segregation in a federal institution anywhere in Canada before February 24, 2013, who were diagnosed by a medical doctor with an Axis I Disorder (excluding substance use disorders), or Borderline Personality Disorder, who suffered from their disorder, in a manner described in Appendix A, and reported such during their incarceration, where the diagnosis by a medical doctor occurred either before or during incarceration in a federal institution and the offenders were incarcerated between November 1, 1992 and the present, and were alive as of July 20, 2013. - ii.
+Appendix A: Significant impairment in judgment (including inability to make decisions; confusion; disorientation); Significant impairment in thinking (including constant preoccupation with thoughts, paranoia; delusions that make the offender a danger to self or others); Significant impairment in mood (including constant depressed mood plus helplessness and hopelessness; agitation; manic mood that interferes with ability to effectively interact with other offenders, staffs or follow correctional plan); Significant impairment in communications that interferes with ability to effectively interact with other offenders, staff or follow correctional plan; Significant impairment due to anxiety (panic attacks; overwhelming anxiety) that interferes with ability to effectively interact with other offenders, staff or follow correctional plan; Other symptoms: hallucinations; delusions; severe obsessional rituals that interferes with ability to effectively interact with other offenders, staff or follow correctional plan; Chronic and severe suicidal ideation resulting in increased risk for suicide attempts; Chronic and severe self-injury; or A GAF score of 50 or less.